How the adoption of feature toggles correlates with branch merges and defects in open-source projects?: Materials and Methods

 \subsubsection{Corpus for RQ2}

 As previously discussed, RQ2 contrasts the density of merge commits before and after introducing the feature toggles framework.
 Consequently, the corpus for such question should only contain projects that have enough commits (before and after) that allow at least one merge commit.
-This leads us to an intermediate question: what is the minimum number of commits in a project of $C_{Cleaned}$ for having at least one merge?
+This leads us to an intermediate question: what is the minimum number of commits in a project of $C_{RQ1}$ for having at least one merge?

-Therefore, aiming at finding such commit threshold, we first selected all projects that have at least one merge commit in $C_{Cleaned}$.
-This sub-set, composed of 414 projects, is called $C_{Merge}$.
+Therefore, aiming at finding such commit threshold, we first selected all projects that have at least one merge commit in $C_{RQ1}$.
+This sub-set is composed of 414 projects.
 Using this sub-set, we computed the distribution of commits per merge for each project, as shown in Figure~\ref{fig:fig2}.
-The upper limit of this boxplot, calculated using the Tukey's fences formula $Q3 + 1.5 \times IQR$ \cite{barnett_outliers_1994_21}, is 82 commits per merge.
+The upper limit of this boxplot, calculated using Tukey's fences formula $Q3 + 1.5 \times IQR$ \cite{barnett_outliers_1994_21}, is 82 commits per merge.
 The interpretation of such threshold is that all projects with at least 82 commits have at least 1 merge commit, except outliers.

-We used this threshold to select projects from $C_{Merge}$ that have at least 82 commits before and 82 commits after the introduction of the framework.
+We used this threshold to select projects with at least one merge commit that have at least 82 commits before and 82 commits after the introduction of the framework.
 This guarantees that any project in the corpus has enough commits before and after introducing feature toggles to have merges.
-Thus, a new corpus was created for RQ2 (particularly for sub-questions RQ2.1 and RQ2.3), named $C_{RQ2.1 \& RQ2.3}$, with such projects. $C_{RQ2.1 \& RQ2.3}$ contains 158 projects, still covering six programming languages, as characterized in Table ~\ref{tbl:tbl4}.
+It also guarantees that any selected project has enough commits to be representative.
+Thus, a new corpus was created for RQ2, named $C_{RQ2}$, with such projects.
+It contains 158 projects, still covering six programming languages, as characterized in Table ~\ref{tbl:tbl4}.

-In RQ2.2, we contrast the average effort required per merge before and after the introduction of feature toggles.
-Therefore, we had to create a particular corpus derived from $C_{RQ2.1 \& RQ2.3}$, which guarantees at least one merge before and one merge after the adoption of feature toggles.
-We named this corpus as $C_{RQ2.2}$, and it has 133 projects.